International Study Centre

 Study International Relations and International Development at the University of Sussex, the number one ranked university in the world for Development Studies.

-Interested in expanding your business knowledge?
+Interested in expanding your knowledge in law, international relations and social sciences?
 Study a Pre-Masters pathway to prepare for a postgraduate degree at a top UK business school.

 Degree options at the University of Sussex